 Set up costs - if you need to purchase a computer, pay visa and Immigration Health Surcharge costs these are included.

 Flights - The average cost of two flights between London and the US have been included.

 Loan costs - The US Government charges fees to each loan disbursement, these are included in your Cost of Attendance.

 You do not need to take out the maximum loan, if you wish to borrow less just enter a lower amount on your loan request.
 Details of how and when you can increase or decrease your loan can be found in the FAQs below.

-Private Educational Loans - currently the only loan available is Sallie Mae Education Loans - can make up any part of your Cost of Attendence, but will reduce your eligibility for other available loans.
+Private Educational Loans - currently the loans available are Sallie Mae Education Loans and Earnest Loans - can make up any part of your Cost of Attendance, but will reduce your eligibility for other available loans.

 Step 1 is to submit a FAFSA - this is done at studentaid.gov

 Throughout your application process with the Department of Education you will be told that Queen Mary has been automatically notified of things, we will NOT.

 Step 2 is to submit a US Loan Request Form via email to firstname.lastname@example.org